IBM-Cloud/ibm-cloud-developer-tools/windows-installer/README.md

 ## Installation

 ### Single-line Running
-This action will install (or update) the IBM Cloud Developer Toolsto your windows system in a single command.
+This action will install (or update) the IBM Cloud Developer Tools to your windows system in a single command.

 1. Open Windows PowerShell by right-clicking and select "Run as Administrator".
 2. Run this command: